 This passage is clearly describing a “sunrise service,” as the sun rises from the east.
 Such practices go back for thousands of years, linking the sun with ancient pagan deities.
 As historian Alexander Hislop observed, “Long before the fourth century, and long before the Christian era itself, a festival was celebrated among the heathen, at that precise time of the year, in honour of the birth of the son of the Babylonian queen of heaven; and it may fairly be presumed that, in order to conciliate the heathen, and to swell the number of the nominal adherents of Christianity, the same festival was adopted by the Roman Church, giving it only the name of Christ.
 This tendency on the part of Christians to meet Paganism half-way was very early developed” (The Two Babylons, pp. 93).
 Festivals focusing on the solstice days were observed in the name of pagan gods long before there was any “Christian” idea of celebrating Christmas or Easter!

 To the east, in central Asia Minor, more than a thousand years before the Romans, the Hittites also worshiped a great mother goddess.
-On the side of a hill near Sardis is a giant rock carving of a mother goddess that the ancient poets Homer, Ovid and Sophocles describe as the "Mother of the Gods, the oldest goddess of all" (The Hittite Empire, Garstang, pp. 176–177).
-On statues and carvings, this Hittite deity "assumes the aspect of a goddess of the skies, or Queen of Heaven, a familiar aspect of Astarte" (ibid., pp. 114, 204–205).
-Astarte was the Phoenician goddess of war, the evening star, sexual love and fertility.
+On the side of a hill near Sardis is a giant rock carving of a mother goddess that the ancient poets Homer, Ovid, and Sophocles describe as the “Mother of the Gods, the oldest goddess of all” (John Garstang, The Hittite Empire, p.
+176).
+On statues and carvings, this Hittite deity “assumes the aspect of a goddess of the skies, or Queen of Heaven, a familiar attribute of Astarte” (p.
+205).
+Astarte was the Phoenician goddess of war, the evening star, sexual love, and fertility.
 Temple prostitution was part of her worship.
-She was often depicted naked, "wearing a crown of cow's horns enclosing a solar disc"—similar to the Egyptian goddess Isis (Encyclopedia of Gods, p.
-33).
-The Roman army spread the worship of this ancient Hittite goddess across Europe from Germany to Britain because her cult "found great favor among the soldiers" (Garstang, p.
+She was often depicted naked, wearing “a crown of cows’ horns enclosing a sun disc”—similar to the Egyptian goddess Isis (Michael Jordan, Encyclopedia of Gods, p.
+29).
+The Roman army spread the worship of this ancient Hittite goddess across Europe from Germany to Britain because her cult “found great favour among the soldiers” (Garstang, p.
 302).

 And this pagan Queen had a child.
 In Egypt, Isis was worshiped as one of the greatest deities.
-She was usually depicted seated on a throne "holding the child Horus… both official theology and popular belief proclaimed… Isis and Horus the perfect mother and son" (Encyclopaedia Britannica, 15th ed.).
+She was usually depicted seated on a throne “holding the child Horus… both official theology and popular belief proclaimed… Isis and Horus the perfect mother and son” (Encyclopaedia Britannica, 15th ed., vol. 6).

 How abominable!
 In this way, Jesus—the Word made flesh—was connected with a goddess-mother whose worship predated His birth by hundreds of years!

 All around the world, sincere people get up early on Easter Sunday to watch the sun rise.
 I remember such an occasion when my family did so to be part of a sunrise service at Mount Rushmore in South Dakota.
-Not only does this practice hearken back to ancient mother-goddess-and-child worship; it relies on the supposition that Jesus rose early Sunday morning.
-Yet, as we will see in the next chapter, even this simple question of timing is an unbiblical deception!
+Not only does this practice hearken back to ancient mother-goddess-and-child worship, it relies on the supposition that Jesus rose early Sunday morning.
+Yet, as we will see, even this simple question of timing is an unbiblical deception!

 It may be easy to look back with pity—even condescension—on such ignorant people who believed in those preposterous tales and practices.
 But, if that is the case, why do we find the very symbols of their worship so prominently featured in today’s professing Christianity?
 Why have professing Christians chosen the name of paganism’s outrageous goddess for the name of what many consider the most sacred of all Christian holidays?